Take your pick of foreign language courses at Delhi University for the academic session 2023-2024.

 If you enroll in one of the PG programs in East Asian studies, you must pick one between Mandarin, Japanese, and Korean.

-For Masters in EAS, it offers 39 seats in total, whereas 16 for MA in Japanese.
-The Ph.D. seats, the university decides every year.
+For Masters in EAS, it offers 39 seats, whereas 16 for MA in Japanese.
+The Ph.D. seats the university decides every year.